 The City shall not prescribe a certain level of premium or discount and will accept such level that is established at the time of pricing of the debt.
-Reflective of market conditions and financing needs, the City prefers that bonds will be sold as close to par as possible while still providing liquidity for its investors.
 Premiums and discounts will be amortized according to generally accepted accounting principles.